ifp/schemas/loading.md

     - advert.status:online && approval:pending
         - part of advertisers current portfolio
         - advert has been selected to advertise
-        - content and data has not yet been checked for quality
+        - content and data has not yet been checked for quality by IFP
         - can be found via the Search Engine
         - unavailable to Property Spy
     - advert.status:online && approval:approved